 Historically, my research has been measuring and modelling community sustainability in rural Scotland and identifying barriers to and opportunities for future sustainability.
 This detailed knowledge has given me the confidence to develop my thinking and realise the importance of transformation.
 Transformation is a more radical form of many interpretations of sustainable development.

-To aid in the transformation of rural communities, I focus on the interconnections between people, place, government, society, institutions, power and modes of production and consumption.
+To aid in the transformation of rural communities, I focused on the interconnections between people, place, government, society, institutions, power and modes of production and consumption.
 Being an active participant in community transformation, building capacity and co-creating strategic futures is central to my approach.
 Critical reflection and mutual shared learning are fundamental to the way in which I practice.